bsc-dom/dataclay/docs/contributing.rst

 Setting up your development environment
 ---------------------------------------

-To set up your development environment, you will need `tox`_ installed on your machine:
+To set up your development environment, you will need `nox`_ installed on your machine:

 .. code-block:: console

-   $ python -m pip install --user --upgrade tox
+   $ python -m pip install --user --upgrade nox

-You wll also need to have `docker engine <https://docs.docker.com/engine/install/ubuntu/>`_ installed for `tox`_ to use `pytest-docker <https://pypi.org/project/pytest-docker/>`_.
+You wll also need to have `docker engine <https://docs.docker.com/engine/install/ubuntu/>`_ installed for `nox`_ to use `pytest-docker <https://pypi.org/project/pytest-docker/>`_.

 Install dataClay in editable mode with the ``dev`` extra requirement: